yingfa-github/Cloudflare-Clean-IP-Scanner/README.md

 In addition, if all queue IPs have been tested for speed, but there is no IP that meets the download speed conditions, then it will**Directly output the download speed test results of all queue IPs**, so that you can see the download speeds of these IPs, and you can know them in your mind, and then**Adjust it appropriately`-sl`try again**。

-Similarly, in terms of delayed speed measurement,`可用: 30`、`queue：10`These two values ​​​​can also let you know whether the delay conditions you set are too harsh for you.
+Similarly, in terms of delayed speed measurement,`Available: 30`、`queue：10`These two values ​​​​can also let you know whether the delay conditions you set are too harsh for you.
 If there are a lot of available IPs, but only 2 or 3 are left after conditional filtering, it goes without saying that you need**Adjust down expected latency/packet loss conditions**.

 Of these two mechanisms, one tells you**Delayed packet loss conditions**Whether it is appropriate or not, one will tell you**Download speed conditions**Is it appropriate.